Back to Blog

 Verification Checklist

-• Do you own the IP rights to the generated logic?
+• Do you explicitly own all IP rights to the generated code and underlying logic, free from vendor encumbrances?

-• Is the code readable by a standard developer?
+• Is the code human-readable, well-documented, and comprehensible by any competent, standard developer?

 Read This Next